nxt3d/ENSIP-ideas/ENSIPS/ensip-TBD-6.md

 ## Backwards Compatibility

-Legacy clients that do not implement the `hook()` function will not be able to resolve records that require these checks, such as `text` and `contenthash`.
-This is intentional to ensure that only clients adhering to this ENSIP can resolve such records securely.
+Legacy clients that do not implement the `hook()` function will fail to resolve the underlying records, which is the intented result.
+This is intentional to ensure that only clients adhering to this ENSIP can resolve `hook()` wrapped records securely.

 # Copyright